Official State Tree of Alabama

 Partners for Fish and Wildlife Initiative

-The U.S. Fish and Wildlife Service, Southeast Region, is working with other partners to locate private landowners that are interested in restoring this endangered ecosystem and developing a habitat restoration plan for their property (read more on their Longleaf Pine Ecosystem Fact Sheet and How Can I Help pages).
+The U.S. Fish and Wildlife Service, Southeast Region, is working with other partners to locate private landowners that are interested in restoring this endangered ecosystem and developing a habitat restoration plan for their property at Growing trees, saving species

-Longleaf pine can grow to a height of about 150 feet and a diameter of nearly four feet.
+Longleaf pine can grow to a height of over 100 feet.
 Longleaf pine is a unique tree because it develops very little above ground during the first one to five years of life (during this time it is often mistaken for grass).
-The longleaf pine is so named and distinguished by the needles which are about 12 inches long. (the cones are about seven inches long).
+The longleaf pine is so named and distinguished by the needles which are about 8 - 15 inches long. (the cones are 6 - 8 inches long).